rubo77/mouse-speed/README.md

 > mouse-speed -r

 ## Installation
-In case you use another mouse than logitech, adapt the firt few configuration lines: the variables MOUSE_STRING and TOUCHPAD_STRING contain an unambiguous part of the Identifier string you will get if you enter
+In case you use a touchpad without the string "touchpad" in its identifier string adapt the first few configuration lines:
+the variable TOUCHPAD_STRING should contain an unambiguous part of the Identifier string you will get if you enter
 > xinput --list --short

 ## Author